A Safety Plan for Your Pet This Hurricane Season

-To protect the health and welfare of pets throughout Stevenson, AL, and the surrounding areas, North Jackson Animal Clinic is here to explore everything pet owners need to know and prepare for in the event of a hurricane.
+To protect the health and welfare of pets throughout Greer, SC, and the surrounding areas, West Spartan Animal Hospital is here to explore everything pet owners need to know and prepare for in the event of a hurricane.

 Here’s a safety plan for your pet this hurricane season!

 Pets should wear ID tags at all times, but it’s important that they wear them during hurricane season.
 That way, you won’t have to scramble trying to find your pet’s ID if they run off and get lost.

 Torrential thunderstorms, heavy winds, and tornadoes are common between June and October.
 Some animals are easily frightened by these weather events and are prone to running away.

 Unfortunately, collars and ID tags can easily break and fall off.
 By microchipping your dog or cat, you can increase the chances of having them returned if they run away or get lost.

 Stock Up on Your Pet’s Medication

 Like humans, some pets rely on daily or weekly medication.
 If a hurricane makes landfall, there’s no predicting how soon you’ll be able to pick up your pet’s prescription medication.